Orbit equivalence rigidity of irreducible actions of right-angled Artin groups: Strong rigidity

 \section{Strong rigidity}

 In this section, we prove Theorem~\ref{theointro:strong-rigidity}.
 As explained in the introduction, the $W^*$-rigidity statement follows from the orbit equivalence rigidity statement via \cite[Theorem~1.2 and Remark~1.3]{PV2}, see the argument in the proof of \cite[Corollary~3.20]{HH2} for details.
 We will therefore focus on the orbit equivalence rigidity statement.
-Our proof distinguishes two cases, regarding whether $G$ contains a centerless maximal join parabolic subgroup or not.
-Theorem~\ref{theointro:strong-rigidity} is the combination of Theorems~\ref{theo:join-case} and~\ref{theo:coned-case} below.
+Our proof distinguishes two cases, regarding whether or not $G$ contains a maximal join parabolic subgroup with trivial center.
+Theorem~\ref{theointro:strong-rigidity} is the combination of Propositions~\ref{theo:join-case} and~\ref{theo:coned-case} below.